Algorithms for Optimizing Acyclic Queries: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed three approaches for constructing join trees.
-Our enumeration algorithm in~\cref{section:enum} generates join trees by edits with amortized constant delay, forming a basis for cost-based optimization of acyclic joins.
-In~\cref{section:cjt}, we showed that the Maximum Cardinality Search algorithm constructs the unique shallowest join tree for any Berge-acyclic query, supporting very large queries and enabling parallel execution.
-Finally, in~\cref{section:frombinplan}, we gave theoretical justification for converting binary join plans to join trees, allowing reuse of existing optimization infrastructure.
+Our enumeration algorithm in~\cref{section:enum} generates join trees by edits with amortized constant delay; in~\cref{section:cjt}, we showed that the Maximum Cardinality Search algorithm constructs the unique shallowest join tree for any Berge-acyclic query; in~\cref{section:frombinplan}, we characterize the class of binary join plans that can be converted to join trees. \revA{Practitioners can choose from the three approaches to integrate instance-optimal algorithms into their system: a cost-based optimizer can use our enumeration algorithm to generate candidate query plans; a system aiming to support very large queries can implement the MCS algorithm to generate shallow join trees to improve parallelism; and a more conservative extension can derive join trees using existing optimization infrastructure, while our final result guarantees the validity of the output. }

 Future work includes compact representations of join trees for dynamic programming, as in binary plan optimizers, and the challenging cost estimation for Yannakakis-style algorithms: the random-walk approach~\cite{DBLP:conf/sigmod/0001WYZ16} models joint probabilities for binary joins, whereas an efficient and accurate solution for semijoins remains to be found.